North 24th Street: History

-July 4, 1966 marked the first of several riots along North 24th Street.
+July 4, 1966, marked the first of several riots along North 24th Street.
 After a 103 degree day, a crowd of African Americans gathered in the evening at the intersection of North 24th and Lake Streets, the heart of the Near North Side.
 When police demanded their dispersal, the crowd erupted, quickly demolishing police cars and destroying neighboring businesses.
 The crowd then roamed the North 24th Street business corridor for hours, firebombing vacant buildings and demolishing storefronts up and down the street.
 Millions of dollars in damage was caused to businesses.
+The riot continued unabated for three days.
+Within a month, the street was again aflame.
+On August 1, riots erupted after a 19-year-old was shot by an off-duty white policeman during a burglary.
+Three buildings along North 24th Street were firebombed, with more than 180 riot police involved in quelling the crowd.

+On June 24, 1969, an African-American teenager named Vivian Strong was shot and killed by police officers in an incident at the Logan Fontenelle Housing Projects, which were located along North 24th.
+Young African Americans in the area rioted in response to the teenager's death, with looting throughout the entirety of the North 24th Street business corridor.
+During this initial surge, eight businesses were destroyed by firebombing or looting.
 Events went on for several more days.

 The business district along North 24th Street has not recovered since the riots; however, new investments by the City of Omaha have shown "promising returns" since 2000.

 Neighborhoods

 North 24th Street begins at Dodge Street in Downtown Omaha.
 Going from south to north, the street immediately travels underneath I-480 and through the Creighton University campus in the NoDo neighborhood.
 The Near North Side begins after crossing Cuming Street, with the intersection of North 24th and Lake Streets serving as the heart of North Omaha and the city's African American community.
 North 24th continues to Binney Street, which is the southern boundary of the Kountze Place neighborhood.
 The intersection of North 24th and Ames was once an important commercial district, along with the intersection with Fort Street, approximately two miles to the north.
 The area in between is the historic Saratoga neighborhood.
-After crossing the Storz Expressway the street travels through the Miller Park neighborhood and then the Minne Lusa neighborhood, ending at Read Street.
+After crossing the Storz Expressway, the street travels through the Miller Park neighborhood and then the Minne Lusa neighborhood, ending at Read Street.